 Isn’t RVing just for retirees?

 Canada and the US have a real RV culture.
-People retire, sell their houses, buy a big RV and drive south for winter and north for summer, travelling around for as long as they can.
-So I was expecting that as two British women in our 30s we’d be an unusual sight around the campsites.
+People retire, sell up, buy a big RV and drive south for winter and north for summer, travelling for as long as they can.
+So I was expecting that two British women in our 30s would be an unusual sight around the campsites.
 But in general the demographic of our fellow RV travellers was a lot more varied than I imagined.

 There were a mix of couples, families and groups of friends, with international travellers as well as plenty of Canadians exploring their own country.
 Even the long-term RVers were a more mixed group than I expected.
 As well as retirees we also met families who were travelling with their kids before they started school, as well as people who work remotely so don’t need to have a full-time home base and can move around as they feel like.

 The long-term RVers are easy to spot though – they’re the ones with doormats, potted plants and an array of collapsible gadgets.
 They’re also the ones who can help if you need a hand or don’t know how something works.
 When we arrived at Lake Superior and found we couldn’t park close enough to the electricity hookup to plug in, our neighbours lent us an extension lead.
 All the RVers we met were happy to share their expertise with us newbies.